Ashwagandha

 Indeed, ashwagandha has been called Indian ginseng by some.

-of animal studies examining effects on immune function, inflammation, and even
+variety of animal studies examining effects on immune function, inflammation,

-cancer.
-Ashwagandha stimulates the activation of immune system cells, such as
+and even cancer.
+Ashwagandha stimulates the activation of immune system

-lymphocytes.
-It has also been shown to inhibit inflammation and improve
+cells, such as lymphocytes.
+It has also been shown to inhibit

 No significant side effects